- Activision is reportedly testing multiple new mobile games.

 Based on the hit franchise is Crash Bandicoot Brawl, which will be a chaotic survival game where 30+ players compete in platforming challenges.
 At last, Call of Duty: Zombie Defender lets you control a squad, build defenses, and fight off zombie waves.

-Whether these games will ever see the light of day remains uncertain, but it is surely getting some bashing by its fans.
+Whether these games will ever see the light of day remains uncertain, but it is surely getting some interest by its fans.
 Although AI has seen impressive advancements, it is surely not something we would want to see in our games, right?
 Still, to one’s preferences.

 Suggested reading: